-- (1) All requirements under section 58-9 shall be met; - (2) A new site plan must be filed; - (3) A stormwater management plan must be filed; - (4) The lot must be surfaced with asphalt or concrete; except that a crushed aggregate surface may be allowed for a lot used for storage of non-motorized vehicles and equipment. - (5) Any lights used to illuminate the area must be no higher than 28 feet and shall be approved by the architectural review board; - (6) The special use permit shall be for a one-year period and to be applied for annually; - (6)(7) All access roads and/or bridges must comply to state department of transportation specifications; - (7)(8) Approval must be obtained from the railroad if vehicles must cross the railroad track to gain access to storage facility; - (8)(9) A landscape plan must be submitted; and - (9)(10) All ordinances must be met.
+- (1) All requirements under section 58-9 shall be met; - (2) A new site plan must be filed; - (3) A stormwater management plan must be filed; - (4) The lot must be surfaced with asphalt or concrete; except that a crushed aggregate surface may be allowed for a lot used for storage of non-motorized vehicles and equipment. - (5) Any lights used to illuminate the area must be no higher than 28 feet and shall be approved by the architectural review board; - (6) - (7) All access roads and/or bridges must comply to state department of transportation specifications; - (8) Approval must be obtained from the railroad if vehicles must cross the railroad track to gain access to storage facility; - (9) A landscape plan must be submitted; and - (10) All ordinances must be met.
 An allowance may be made for a security fence which must be approved by the architectural review board.